pjbull/raspberry-patch/software.md

 - Disable some authentication safeguards (this is ok since we are not on the internet)

 ## XHPL
-In order to clock the performance of our cluster in such a way that it can be compared to other clusters, we downloaded and installed [linpack](http://www.netlib.org/benchmark/hpl/).
+In order to clock the performance of our cluster in such a way that it can be compared to other clusters, we downloaded and installed [linpack](http://www.netlib.org/benchmark/hpl/) by following the instructions at the bottom of [this](http://www.raspberrypi.org/phpBB3/viewtopic.php?t=33186&p=301458) page.

-To install linpack we do the following:
+In a nutshell, we do the following:
 {% highlight bash %}
 sudo apt-get install openmpi-dev libatlas-base-dev gfortran